Calgary Flames: Early years in Calgary (1980–1985)

 Brad Marsh with the Flames during the 1980–81 season.
 The team found greater playoff success, qualifying for the Stanley Cup playoffs for their first eleven seasons after moving to Calgary.

-Led by Kent Nilsson's 49-goal, 131-point season, the Flames qualified for the playoffs in their first season in Calgary with a 39–27–14 record, good for third in the Patrick Division.
-The team found much greater playoff success in Calgary than it did in Atlanta, winning their first two playoff series over the Chicago Black Hawks and Philadelphia Flyers before bowing out to the Minnesota North Stars in the semifinals.
+The Flames were immediately embraced by the city of Calgary, with the Flames selling 10,000 full- and half-season ticket packages in the 7,000-seat Stampede Corral.
+The Flames qualified for the playoffs in their first season in Calgary with a 39–27–14 record, good for third in the Patrick Division.
+The team won their first two playoff series over the Chicago Black Hawks and Philadelphia Flyers before losing to the Minnesota North Stars in the semifinals.
 This early success was not soon repeated.
-After a losing record in 1981–82, Fletcher jettisoned several holdovers from the Atlanta days who could not adjust to the higher-pressure hockey environment and rebuilt the roster.
-Over the next three seasons, he put together a core of players that remained together through the early 1990s.
+After a losing record in 1981–82, Fletcher traded or did not renew several contracts of holdovers from the Atlanta team and rebuilt the roster.